 Infrared was created by JvB-moto, a German custo builder and embodies a lot of commemorative elements.
 The „30 Yeas“ badge is both on the fuel tank traditional place and on the wheels.

-It also has an aluminium front fender and a carbon fiber headlight.
+It also has an aluminium front fender and a carbon buy clonazepam in the uk fiber headlight.
 The simple dashboard is one of the elements that bring up the dragster style.
 VMax Infrared was also fitted with slip-on handlebars and both wheels have a carbon fibre cover.
 The air filter was modified and the two air intakes come from the early VMax.

 The custom VMax is also fitted with a hand-made aluminium subframe and a custom-made fuel tank located under the seat.
 As for the exhaust system, is a 4-in-1 with a Termignoni Silencer.